Wildsong/ol-react/README.md

       </layer.Vector>
     </Map>

-To understand what each element does, read the [OpenLayers API documentation](http://openlayers.org/en/v3.11.2/apidoc/).
+To understand what each element does, read the [OpenLayers API documentation](http://openlayers.org/en/latest/apidoc/).

 It's early days!
 If you're familiar with react and/or openlayers and are interested in helping, please get in touch.

-Available on [github](https://github.com/richardhills/ol-react) and [npm](https://www.npmjs.com/package/ol-react).
+Original OL3 version available on [github](https://github.com/richardhills/ol-react) and [npm](https://www.npmjs.com/package/ol-react).

+Forked OL5 version at [github](https://github.com/brian32768/ol-react)

-I am especially interested in assistance with having each component be optionally [controlled](https://facebook.github.io/react/docs/forms.html#controlled-components).
+Richard says he is especially interested in assistance with having each component be optionally [controlled](https://facebook.github.io/react/docs/forms.html#controlled-components).
 This would allow binding of the components with, say, Redux and for sophisticated state management outside of OpenLayers.
+Brian says "This means nothing to me today, maybe tomorrow? :-)"